 COVID-19 Advice for patients and clinic visitors

-We are pleased to inform you that The Kersley Eye Clinic is still open and our consultants, Ms Siobhan Wren and Professor Lim, are available for appointments.
+We are pleased to inform you that The Kersley Eye Clinic is open and our consultants, Ms Siobhan Wren and Professor Lim, are available for appointments.
 Please contact 020 3855 5553 or firstname.lastname@example.org and our staff will be more than happy to assist you with booking arrangements.
 The health and safety of our personnel, visitors and patients is of paramount importance to us.
-We have implemented a series of revised working arrangements (including weekly antigen testing for all our clinic staff) and we are following the UK Government guidelines so that the risks associated with Covid-19 are minimised wherever possible.
+All our patient facing clinic staff have taken their COVID vaccine, including the consultants.
+We have also implemented a series of revised working arrangements (including weekly COVID antigen testing for all our clinic staff) and we are following the UK Government guidelines so that the risks associated with Covid-19 are minimised wherever possible.

 If you are unwell or self-isolating according to the Government’s current guideline, it is vital that you DO NOT visit the practice.
 Please contact the clinic to discuss your case prior to making an appointment.
 In these circumstances, arrangements can be made to provide you with a chargeable video or telephone consultation.